MCJack123/sanjuuni/README.md

 ### Playback programs
 * `32vid-player.lua` plays back 32vid video/audio files from the disk.
 Simply give it the file name and it will decode and play the file.
+* `32vid-player-mini.lua` plays back a limited set of 32vid video/audio files from the disk or web in real-time.
+Simply give it the file name or URL and it will decode and play the file in real-time.
 * `bimg-player.lua` displays BIMG images or animations.
 Simply give it the file name and it will decode and play the file.
 * `raw-player.lua` plays back raw video files from the disk.
 Simply give it the file name and it will decode and play the file.
 * `websocket-player.lua` plays a stream from a sanjuuni WebSocket server.
 Simply give it the WebSocket URL and it will play the stream, with audio if a speaker is attached.